 The main compartment has a full-length zipper so you can completely open the lid and pack with ease.
-There is also two compression straps to help secure your luggage in the bottom and/or compress it to give you more space.
+There are also two compression straps to help secure your luggage in the bottom and/or compress it to give you more space.

-On the inner-side is a zippered flap for you to store those small and less findable things like jewelry, cables, or other valuables.
+On the inner side is a zippered flap for you to store those small and less findable things like jewelry, cables, or other valuables.

 And the top flap has space for those more wrinkle-prone items so you can keep those safe on the top.

-The Travelpro team knows that your wheels have to last, so they have built some quality, light-weight and quiet wheels that are going to last.
+The Travelpro team knows that your wheels have to last, so they have built some quality, lightweight and quiet wheels that are going to last.

 They rotate 360 degrees on the spinner models allowing you to easily move around and change direction.
-You can also tip those and use them on two wheels, which I like to do when the going gets tough (gravel, cobbles etc).
+You can also tip those and use them on two wheels, which I like to do when the going gets tough (gravel, cobbles, etc).
 Another reason to love the spinners!